How to Uninstall/Clean MySQL from Windows completely?

 If its not one thing its another when it comes to Spacial Audio and their software support.

-Just seen this on the Spacial forums from the customer service manager after someone was asking for help with a (badly coded) PAL Script (Playlist Automation Language)
+Just seen this on the Spacial forums from the customer service manager after someone was asking for help with a PAL Script.

 Since that first install a few years ago things have ran smoothly.
 We’ve not had to rebuild the RadioDJ database from scratch once.